-Mountain Biking the White Rim Trail: Forget what you think you know about a multi- day mountain bike trip through some of the most rugged terrain in the world.
-You can do this.
-In fact, you just might love every minute of it.
+The White Rim Trail traverses across some of the most rugged terrain in the world, and you just might love every minute of it

-Getting our fair share of exposure to extreme skiers and snowboarders, climbers and ultra-athletes, we noticed right way we weren’t heading out with a crew of rowdy, extreme athletes and adrenaline junkies.
-Who we found was a spirited group ranging in age and ability, all simply looking for a new adventure.
-Retired teachers.
-Young parents.
-A speech therapist turned librarian.
-Surgeons.
-Finance professionals.
+Getting our fair share of exposure to extreme skiers and snowboarders, as well as climbers and ultra-athletes, we noticed right way we weren’t heading out with a crew of rowdy, extreme athletes and adrenaline junkies.
+Who we found was a spirited group ranging in age and ability, all simply looking for a new adventure: retired teachers, young parents, a speech therapist turned librarian, surgeons and finance professionals.

 Two sisters from Boston had never camped, much less mountain biked 80 miles through the desert.
 They came on a tip from a friend who promised they would love it.
 Wanting a new kind of journey, that’s what the White Rim gave them.

 It’s a journey of the self, with others through a wild and endless landscape that is, in every way, different than anything we call normal.

 Canyonlands National Park in Southeastern Utah is 358,000 acres of some of the most uniquely remote and stunning desert environment in the world.
 It’s divided into three main sections, or districts; The Island in the Sky; The Needles and The Maze.